openlibhums/memory-alpha/content/pages/support/article-management/articles-management.md

 - Disable metrics display
 - Suppress citation metrics

-How to cite is an auto-generated citation based on a custom OLH citation style.
+How to cite is an auto-generated citation based on a custom Open Library of Humanities citation style.
 You can suppress it for all articles using **Suppress how to cite**.
 You can also override it for individual articles by entering a custom citation in the **Edit metadata** pane for each article.

 > [!NOTE]
 > A previous version of the citation included "p" before page ranges.
 To restore this, enter a custom value in the **Page numbers** field in **Edit metadata** for each article.